alexminnaar/RepoGPT/README.md

 ```commandline
 Ask a question:
 ```
 Then ask your question and wait for the response.
+To exit, type 'exit'.

+## Recommended Config

+For the best quality results,